-However, we live in an age of demystification and, thus, almost inevitably, the associations of immediacy, authenticity, and national grandeur on which the claim of a national representativeness of Hudson River School paintings is based have been undermined by a new historicist revisionism that reads these paintings not as powerful affirmation of a national identity and a national virtue, but as manifestations of the selfimages and interests of particular classes or social groups through which power structures of society are reproduced.5 The Hudson School River painters themselves had already pointed out that they painted idealized landscapes.
-Many of their paintings are composites such as, for example, one of the most famous paintings of the Hudson River School, Asher Durand's Kindred Spirits (fig. 5), which combines natural sites and wonders that could not be seen from the position presented in the painting.
-Kaaterskill Falls by Thomas Cole (fig. 6), one of the most Edenic examples of American landscape painting of the nineteenth century, depicts a site that was close to a hotel which had already become a favorite tourist spot at the time, as had, of course, the Niagara Falls, which were part of a thriving tourist industry at the time Frederic Church painted his grand picture Niagara (fig. p.
-78).
+position presented in the painting.
+Kaaterskill Falls by Thomas Cole, one of the most Edenic examples of American landscape painting of the 19th century, depicts a site that was close to a hotel which had already become a favorite tourist spot at the time, as had, of course, the Niagara Falls, which were part of a thriving tourist industry when Frederic Church painted his grand picture Niagara.
 Indeed, one may jokingly say that the unusual, daring position in which the spectator of the painting is placed by Church - suspended almost above the water without any ground to stand on - was the only way in which Church could keep the hordes of tourists out of the picture that already crowded this "natural wonder."

-More importantly, it has become clear over the years that the Hudson River School followed models of composition established first in Europe by painters like Nicolas Poussain, Claude Lorrain, Salvator Rosa, John Martin, and J. M. W. Turner.6 By turn-

-Cover of the exhibition catalogue America.
-Die Neue Welt in Bildern des 19.
-Jahrhunderts, Galerie Oberes Belvedere, Vienna 1999 ing landscape painting, long considered inferior in the aesthetic hierarchy of paint. ing, into a respectable artistic genre with its own pictorial conventions, these painters also established patterns of what a landscape was supposed to look like.
+More importantly, it has become clear over the years that the Hudson River School followed models of composition established first in Europe by painters like Nicolas Poussin, Claude Lorrain, Salvatore Rosa, John Martin, and J. M. W. Turner.
+By turning landscape painting, long considered inferior in the aesthetic hierarchy of painting, into a respectable artistic genre with its own pictorial conventions, these painters also established patterns of what a landscape was supposed to look like.
 Especially in the first generation, the painters of the Hudson River School applied these patterns to the American landscape in order to convert it into "art."
-In this sense, American nature was "rediscovered" via European painters like Lorrain, Rosa, and Turner who, together with English landscape theory, "guided Cole's understanding of American wilderness."7 Clearly, then, the paintings of the Hudson River School were original creations neither in terms of artistic innovation, nor in terms of the authenticity of their representations.
+In this sense, American nature was "rediscovered" via European painters like Lorrain, Rosa and Turner who, together with English landscape theory, "guided Cole's understanding of American wilderness" (Truettner 151).
+Clearly, then, the paintings of the Hudson River School were original creations neither in terms of artistic innovation, nor in terms of the authenticity of their representations.
 What they depicted were imaginary constructs that viewers wanted to see.